 - Seaweed plant fertilizer promotes strong growth, increased crop yields and lush foliage

-- Also includes extra iron and plant based amino acids that feed garden plants and improve yield
+- Multi-purpose fertiliser which includes extra iron and plant based amino acids that feed garden plants and improve yield

 From early harvests you can begin harvesting sprouts as early as September (depending on the variety) but it’s worth remembering that brussels sprouts do taste better after a hard frost.